 - and mindfulness (i.e., emotional equanimity and avoidance of overidentification with painful emotions).”

 The bottom line: Just be kinder to yourself.
 Be warm and courteous and understand that we’re meant to feel failure, uncertainty, and inadequacy at times.
 Rather than criticizing yourself for it, just learn from it.

 This won’t happen to you overnight, but with small steps every day a lot can change.

 Train Your Brain

 With anything in life, it requires you to train your body.
 The same as you when you train your body in the gym.
-No chance that you will be able to lift a heavyweight the first few sessions.
+No chance that you will be able to lift a heavyweight in the first few sessions.
 Profs.
-Neff and Germer who works at Harvard Medical School in Boston, MA says that when you combine mindfulness with self-compassion.
+Neff and Germer who work at Harvard Medical School in Boston, MA says that when you combine mindfulness with self-compassion.
 You are able to develop a technique called ‘Mindful Self-Compassion […] Training,’ which they have tested in clinical trials with amazing results.

 Want to know more?